Human resource metrics: HR metric & human capital

-There is a special tool for HR to measure the human capital and it is called Key Performance Indicators (KPIs).
-It helps measure human capital outcomes, such as talent management, employee engagement and high performance, illustrates the firm's business, financial and strategic goals, and promotes partnership with senior management for organizational success.
+Key Performance Indicators (KPIs) are used to measure human capital outcomes, such as talent management, employee engagement and high performance, illustrates the firm's business, financial and strategic goals, and promotes partnership with senior management for organizational success.
 Nowadays, HR people integrated the traditional metrics to KPI which aligned with corporate objectives.
 The best KPIs should be able to reflect the human capital performance, such as financial outcomes, performance drivers.
 At the same time, when determining strategic KPIs, it is essential to consider who designs human capital measures and how they are created.
-The best way to design a good KPI is to communicate with the company business managers who know the jobs the best in their own divisions.